maljazaery/azure-ai-search-batch-indexer/README.md

 ## Usage
 1- Create a config file similar to config.yaml.example, and add the Azure Doc Intelligance endpoints to it.
+2- Create the index using json schema file.
+Replace the index name and embedding endpoint when import it to the AI search portal portal.
-2- You can run the script from the command line like this:
+3- You can run the script from the command line like this:

 ```bash
 python main.py /path/to/input/directory /path/to/output/directory /path/to/config/file